Chart Color Schemes

 The level of residential development activity in Nhill is very low in comparison to the average area assessed nationally by AreaSearch

-Nhill experiences very limited development activity with an average of one approval per year over five years (nine approvals).
-This low level is typical in rural areas where housing needs are modest and construction activity is restricted by local demand and infrastructure capacity.
-Notably, the small number of approvals can significantly impact annual growth statistics.
+Nhill experiences very limited development activity, averaging two approvals per year over five years from 2015 to 2019.
+This results in a total of twelve approvals during this period.
+Such low development levels are characteristic of rural areas where housing needs are modest and construction activity is naturally limited by local demand and infrastructure capacity.

 Frequently Asked Questions - Development